Eric Larson's Research

 Research Interests:

-My primary areas of research are in software bug detection and program analysis.
-I am also interested in software testing, debugging, and software development.
+My primary areas of research are in software bug detection, software testing, and program analysis.
+I also create software tools, especially tools designed for computer science students in the classroom.
 In the past, I have done work in computer architecture and simulation.

 Eric Larson